dymmond/esmerald/docs/databases/tortoise/tortoise.md

 the <a href='https://tortoise.github.io/' target='_blank'>Tortoise-ORM</a>.

 !!!
 Tip
-    Although Esmerald supports out of the box some integrations with Tortoise it doesn't necessarily mean the framework is only coupled with it.
+    Although Esmerald supports out of the box some integrations with Tortoise it does not necessarily mean the framework is only coupled with it.
 You are entirely free to use a completely different ORM or even ignore this section and implement your own Tortoise integration.